amperity/amperity-docs/shared/credentials_settings.rst

 .. credential-common-name-and-description-start

-Add a name and description for this credential.
+The name and description for a credential.

 .. credential-common-name-and-description-end
 **SnapPass callout**